New Haven Black Panther trials: Trial of Seale and Huggins

-In October, 1970, Bobby Seale went on trial alongside Ericka Huggins, founder of the New Haven chapter.
+In October, 1970, Seale went on trial alongside Ericka Huggins, founder of the New Haven chapter.
 This trial was an even larger undertaking, involving a full four months of jury selection.
 Seale's attorney Charles Garry emphasized that it was only Sams's testimony that tied Seale to Rackley's murder.
 Huggins's voice was heard on a tape recording of the victim's interrogation, played for the jury.
 Her lawyer, Catherine Roraback, argued that Huggins had been acting under duress.
 The jury was unable to reach a verdict, deadlocked 11 to 1 for Seale's acquittal and 10 to 2 for Huggins' acquittal.
-On May 25, 1971 Judge Harold Mulvey stunned courtroom spectators by dismissing the charges against Huggins and Seale, saying, "I find it impossible to believe that an unbiased jury could be selected without superhuman efforts—efforts which this court, the state and these defendants should not be called upon either to make or to endure."
+On May 25, 1971, Judge Harold M. Mulvey stunned courtroom spectators by dismissing the charges against Huggins and Seale, saying, "I find it impossible to believe that an unbiased jury could be selected without superhuman efforts—efforts which this court, the state and these defendants should not be called upon either to make or to endure."

 Aftermath

 Popular sentiments

-Both the Panthers and the FBI suffered damage to their reputations, after the public exposure of their most unsavory activities.
+Both the Black Panther Party and the FBI suffered damage to their reputations, after the public exposure of their most unsavory activities.

 In 1971, a group of left-wing radicals calling themselves the Citizens' Commission to Investigate the FBI burglarized an FBI field office in Media, Pennsylvania, which was found to be spying on Swarthmore College students and faculty.
 Among the materials stolen in this break-in were documents revealing the nature of the COINTELPRO program.
 Within the year, Director Hoover declared that the centralized COINTELPRO was over.

 For the Panthers, the Seale trial may have been the height of their national exposure and their popularity among the broader left-wing movement.
 A string of violent confrontations with law-enforcement, along with the trials and convictions of national party leaders that followed, left the movement spent and adrift, and by the mid-1970s it was largely inactive.